KaliedaRik/Scrawl-canvas/README.md

 ```

 ### NPM/Yarn
-This approach is still experimental. ___Add the library to a React/Vue/Svelte/etc project at your own risk___ - your mileage may vary!
+This approach is still experimental: Scrawl-canvas has been designed for use in the browser, not server-side. ___Add the library to a React/Vue/Svelte/etc project at your own risk___ - your mileage may vary!

 1. Add the library to your project using NPM or Yarn
 2. Import the library into the script code where you will be using it.